 Rental vacation houses in Palm Springs

-My Tips to Pack for a Safe Road Trip
+My Tips to Pack for a Road Trip

-Our goal for the 8 hour road trip was to limit pit-stops and maintain our own little quarantine bubble in our car.
-We were able to only stop twice for gas and a quick pit-stop on the side of the road and avoided public restrooms and having to interact with anyone.
+Our goal for the 8-hour road trip was to limit pit stops.
+We were able to only stop twice for gas and a quick potty break on the side of the road.
 To do this, here’s what we packed:

 - Hand sanitizer and masks